azadbolour/azadbolour.github.io/index.md

-To see a representative sample of our work, head on over to [the eagerwords game site](https://eagerwords.com), and test your vocabulary recall against the machine.
+To see a representative sample of our work, head on over to [the eagerwords game site](https://eagerwords.com), and test your vocabulary recall against the program.

 _Eagerwords_ uses a Scala/Play/Postgresql server, and ReactJS client.
 It is [open-sourced on gihub](https://github.com/azadbolour/eagerwords.com) and